Standards for grading and promotion of MD students – Clerkship (Years 3 and 4)

 1. Assessment methods: Course committees are responsible for establishing the assessment methods to be used in the course.
 These assessment methods are subject to periodic review by the Student Assessment and Standards Committee (SASC) and/or Program Evaluation Committee.
 Changes to assessment methods must be brought to the attention of the Clerkship Director, in accordance with the MD Program’s Guidelines for making curricular changes.

-2. Standards of achievement on assessments - Definition of definition of satisfactory performance or “pass”: For mastery exams and oral exams in all Clerkship courses, this threshold is 60%.
+2. Standards of achievement on assessments - Definition of satisfactory performance or “pass”: For mastery exercises and oral exams in all Clerkship courses, this threshold is 60%.
 For other marked assessments (excluding final clinical evaluations), this threshold is normally 60%, as determined by the course committee.
 For the clerkship OSCE, the numeric threshold is set according to the borderline regression method.
 Assessments on which a “pass” is achieved will be recorded as “CR” (“Credit”).
 Assessments on which unsatisfactory performance, or a “fail” is achieved will be recorded as “NC” (“No Credit”).

 3. Definition of “satisfactory completion” for final clinical evaluations: An overall assessment of “meets expectations” or above on each final clinical evaluation in a course is required to achieve “satisfactory completion” of the clinical evaluation for that course.
 An overall assessment below “meets expectations” on any final clinical evaluation in a course is considered unsatisfactory performance or a “fail”.
 The overall assessment of final clinical evaluations requires a holistic judgement and does not represent an average of individual assessments.